bertmelis/SDS011/README.md

 SDS011 particle matter sensor library for the Arduino framework for ESP8266 and ESP32.

-This is yet another SDS011 library, this time completely non blocling.
+This is yet another SDS011 library, this time completely non blocking.
 It does come with a `loop()`-method to poll the serial port.

 ## Installation